The Ladder Tearing:

 is finished, the ladder is put aside,

-and that all engines still grinding toward discernment—all compute designers
+that good has triumphed, and that all engines still grinding toward discernment—all compute designers

 and elegant rhetoricians of scoping pattern--are condemned to ash, by the